Dr Ben O Ceallaigh BA, MA, PhD

 Profile

 I grew up in the west of Ireland and did my undergraduate degree in Politics, Sociology and Philosophy at the University of Galway.
 After spending several years living in an Irish-speaking ("Gaeltacht") community I did an MA in language revitalisation in Acadamh na hOllscolaíochta Gaeilge, the division of the University of Galway which teaches through the medium of Irish.
 Following this, I received a scholarship to do a PhD in the University of Edinburgh's Department of Celtic Studies.
-In 2021 I received the Joshua A. Fishman Award for my thesis, a triennial accolade which recognises "an outstanding dissertation that pushes intellectual boundaries and offers innovative, forward-looking perspectives in the sociology of language".
-A monograph based on this PhD was published in 2022.
+In 2021 I was awarded the Joshua A. Fishman Award for my thesis, a triennial accolade which recognises "an outstanding dissertation that pushes intellectual boundaries and offers innovative, forward-looking perspectives in the sociology of language".
+A book based on this PhD was published in 2022.

 Hapus i siarad Cymraeg / Gaeilge agus fáilte / Fàilte air cho-fhreagartas sa Ghàidhlig / Looayr Gaelg rhoom / Ankaŭ mi ĝojegas praktiki Esperanton!